- Sponsored Accounts may be used only for the conduct of official university business.

 |Microsoft Exchange email||Email, calendaring and scheduling services.|

 Policy, Applicability, and Ownership

-The Sponsored Account Policy describes the terms and conditions under which Sponsored Accounts are managed, and incorporates by reference the Appropriate Use Policy regarding use of NU Computer and Network Resources which is here on the Information Technology Services website.
+The Sponsored Account Policy describes the terms and conditions under which Sponsored Accounts are managed, and incorporates by reference the Appropriate Use Policy regarding use of Northeastern computer and network resources which is available on the Information Technology Services website.
 All use of Sponsored Accounts must comply with applicable local, state and federal laws, which are also incorporated by reference.
 The Sponsored Account policy is owned by the Information Technology Services Division.